wolfberryllc/MetaIoT-Cloud/README.md

 python3 main.py
 ```

-Once these folders are running your all done!
-Currently its set to send your info to the database every 10 hour (you don't want to get flooded with data"
+Once these folders are running you're all done!
+Currently it's set to send your info to the database every 10 hours (you don't want to get flooded with data )
 You can change this in the demo.py folder to anything you would like.
-Feel free to reach out to support@wolfberry.com if you need help.
+Feel free to reach out to support@wolfberry.com if you need any help.